fbrinker/docker-tileboard/README.md

 ## Versions / Tags

-Besides the latest version, you can listen to updates for a specific versions:
+Besides the latest version, you can listen to updates for a specific version:
   * fbrinker/tileboard *(same as :latest)*
   * fbrinker/tileboard:latest
   * fbrinker/tileboard:2
-  * fbrinker/tileboard:2.0
+  * fbrinker/tileboard:2.2
-  * fbrinker/tileboard:2.0.0
+  * fbrinker/tileboard:2.2.0

 ## Example